gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 #### 4.4.4 Tests (F12)

 - F12: Linear reversal, budget `(3200, 1, 3200)`.
 The last
-  old-direction one-step command is shortened by 6400 and followed by a before-pause (old `count_up`, 3200) and an after-pause (new `count_up`, 3200).
-Those three tick sums equal the original last-step ticks.
+  old-direction one-step command keeps its period `T_min` and is followed by a before-pause (old `count_up`, 3200) and an after-pause (new `count_up`, 3200).
+The period never jumps (the step rate never speeds up); the carve adds 6400 after the full step.
 The other axis gains no pause.
 The following step returns `AQE_OK` with no injected ticks.
-Total `clock()` matches the same move with a zero budget.
+The reversing axis’s `clock()` grows by exactly 6400 over the zero-budget run; every other axis is unchanged.
 - F12b: Overshoot corner, continuing axis at high `P`, same budget.
 That axis keeps its planned steps through the window.
   Its `P` is unchanged across the window.
 It is not given a